matthias-reis/carda-gatsby/content/articles/2021/07/repetita-iuvant-3-1.md

 language: en
 languageLink: /2021/07/repetita-iuvant-3-1/
 ---
-**Repetita Iuvant are a group of friends who found each other through their love for great instrumental music.
+**Repetita Iuvant is a group of friends who found each other through their love for great instrumental music.
 Their new EP "3+1" is their natural, musical and mathematical consequence of their 2020 work "3".
 It is also opening the next chapter of their trilogy.
 All three records combined will make their first LP.**

 The post-rock/noise band from La Spezia, Italy, consists of Andrea Testa (drums), Christoforo da Costa (guitar, synthy), and Daniele Isetta (guitar).